 - What’s your timeline?

 - What types of functionality does your new site need?

 And so on…

-If we are a good fit, I will get back to you with a price to do the work, wait for your ok, take 50% upfront and the project begins!
+If we are a good fit, I will get back to you with a price and timeline to do the work, confirm the details, take 50% upfront and the project begins!
 I typically email back and forth quite a bit with my clients during the design process.

 That is a great question.
 First of all, my overhead is a lot lower than a full sized web design company.
 I work for myself, which means many of my projects will be priced more affordably yet the work still speaks for itself.
 The catch to this, is that I take on less work at a time.
 I typically work on only one project at a time so as not to over commit myself.
 This means turning away some clients when I am too busy.
 I am very responsive to my email, and get back to most requests and questions within a couple of hours.